jurios/deployer/README.md

 It uses git (your project must be included in a Git repository) to compare the versions.
 And parses the `composer.lock` file in order to know which composer packages required by the project are new/updated/removed.

+### BUILD file
+In order to let Deployer know the production environment version, it will generate a file called `BUILD` which contains the commit reference in the production environment.
+This file should be reachable for Deployer.
+If Deployer can't get this file, then it will compare from the first commit of the project.
+(That means, it will deploy all files tracked)

+You can change that behaviour specifying the commit SHA reference manually in the Deployer call.
+You can see this in the `How to use it` section.

 ## Getting Started

 Deployer has been designed to work in any PHP project (but could be integrated in other kind of project).